Arm Lock Putting Technique – A New Secret Weapon on the Greens?

 • Takes a lot of practice to get used to (you may need to extend your putting practice to a home or office putting set)

-Professionals Using Locked Arm Putting
+Professionals Using Arm Lock Putting Technique

 FAQ